manwar/disbatch/docs/Running.md

   * You can refresh the tables at any time by clicking on `Refresh`.
 They also refresh automatically every 60 seconds, and after any changes via the web interface.

+* QueueBalance

+  * See [QueueBalance](docs/QueueBalance.md) on how to use the tool for automatically maintaining a maximum number of threads across queues depending on the time of day and day of week.

+* Monitoring

+  * Disbatch now has a `GET /monitoring` endpoint as part of the web interface to check the status of Disbatch and QueueBalance.
+See `perldoc Disbatch::Web` for a full description.

 * CLI